Rafsan7238/Automatic_Irrigation_SMS/README.md

 For our CSE360 final lab project, we propose to build an “Automatic Irrigation System with SMS Updates”.
-This is a software-based simulation project which aims to automate the irrigation process using an ultrasonic sensor, soil moisture sensor and Arduino microcontroller.
+This is a software-based simulation project which aims to automate the irrigation process using an ultrasonic sensor, soil moisture sensor, GSM module and Arduino microcontroller.
 The ultrasonic sensor will be used to measure the water level in a tank and whenever, it goes below a certain level, a tank motor will be turned on to fill up tank and turned off when it is full.
 The soil moisture sensor picks up the moisture of the soil and if it goes below a certain threshold, a water pump will pump water to